MinhMXC/tp/docs/UserGuide.md

 ## How to use this guide

- * There is a [Table of Contents](#Table-of-Contents) with clickable links above for easy nagivation.
+ * There is a [Table of Contents](#table-of-contents) with clickable links above for easy navigation.
- * For new user, please refer to [Quick Start](#Quick-Start) for instructions to install and run the app.
+ * For new users, please refer to [Quick Start](#quick-start) for instructions to install and run the app.
- * For details of all commands, please refer to [Features](#Features).
+ * For details of all commands, please refer to [Features](#features).
- * For experienced users, please refer to [Command Summary](#Command-Summary) for an overview of all commands.
+ * For experienced users, please refer to [Command Summary](#command-summary) for an overview of all commands.

 --------------------------------------------------------------------------------------------------------------------

 ## Quick Start

-1. Ensure you have Java `17` or above installed in your computer. \
+1. Ensure you have Java `17` or above installed on your computer. \
    **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).